 Anyone who believes that a student might be missing should immediately report the matter to the Department of Public Safety (401-863-3322).
 If it is believed to be an emergency situation, call 401-863-4111 (or x4111 from a campus phone).
 The Department of Public Safety, in collaboration with other institutional officials and external law enforcement authorities, as appropriate under the circumstances, shall promptly conduct an investigation to determine whether the student is missing.
 A student shall be deemed missing when the student is absent from the University for more than 24 hours without any known reason.
 As a part of this process, a student's designated confidential contact may be contacted in furtherance of the investigation of a missing person report.
 If the Department of Public Safety's or local law enforcement's investigation determines that the student is missing, the University will notify the student's confidential contact not later than 24 hours after the student is determined to be missing.
 If the missing student is under 18 years of age, and not emancipated, the University will notify the custodial parent or guardian, in addition to the confidential contact within 24 hours of the determination that the student is missing.
-The University will also notify the appropriate local law enforcement agency within 24 hours of the determination that the student is missing, unless local law enforcement was the entity that made the determination that the student is missing.
+The University will also notify the appropriate local law enforcement agency within 24 hours of the determination that the student is missing.